 Our founding principal of school autonomy is a critical component to Alliance's historical leadership in successfully innovating towards more personalized learning.
 In 2011, Alliance was already integrating technology into teaching practices that could make learning more relevant, personalized, and dynamic.
 This pilot program (Blended Learning for Alliance School Transformation or BLAST) successfully pushed far beyond the distribution of electronic devices and was adapted across all Alliance schools while meeting the unique needs of each school community.
 Watch a video on BLAST here.

-BLAST classrooms shared common features like rotations between teacher-led instruction and student collaboration in small groups during a two-hour block schedule.
-As Alliance schools implemented the BLAST program with teachers given the freedom to adjust the program, multiple successful rotation models were discovered, along with numerous effective teaching practices and invaluable insights.
+Common BLAST features included rotations between teacher-led instruction and student collaboration in small groups during a two-hour block schedule.
+Teachers were also given the freedom to adjust the program, leading to the discovery of numerous other successful rotation models, teaching practices and invaluable insights.